znjameswu/flutter_math/doc/design.md

 - MultiscriptNode do not support extra pairs of postscripts as <mmultiscripts> in MathML does.
 Extra postscript pairs conflict with UnicodeMath input syntax.
 - <msubsup> and part of <mmultiscripts> are merged into one single MultiscriptsNode.
 After removing the support of extra postscript feature, they become largely the same.
 In current TeX height/depth calculation mechanism, nesting subsups with presubscripts will fail to generate aligned scripts.
 We have to merge it into one node anyway.
-- Math functions with limit-like subscript and superscript will not be adaptive to different styles.
-This is due to the design of AST, and is in accordance with UnicodeMath designs.
-This is different from TeX spec.
-- \color commands inside a block will NOT affect right delimiters.
-This is different from KaTeX and in accordance with MathJax.
-It is more consistent for our AST design better.
-- Matrix won't render multiple \hlines and || column separators, just as MathJax won't either.
-- \dfrac, \tfrac ... will be rendered slightly different from KaTeX and will be in line with MathJax's rendering behavior.
-KaTeX has an `adjustStyle` function whose behvior we have no intention to follow.
-- \overbrace and \underbase with sub-sup pairs will be parsed differently to KaTeX and in line with MathJax.
-(Possibly KaTeX bug?)
-- \colon's behavior will be in line with MathJax rather than KaTeX.

 Text and Math mode AST design Rationale: